kevinaangstadt/rapid/README.md

 A `macro` is used to define "interesting" portions of the input data stream.
 Macros can be thought of as functions that define behavior.
 Driving forward computation are comparisions against the input data stream.

+###Input Data Stream

-Access to the input data stream is provided through a special function: `input()`.
+Access to the input data stream is provided through a special function:
+`input()`.
 A call to `input()` will return a character that can be used for comparision purposes.
+Characters are 8-bit and may be written using hex notation (e.g. 0x40 for '@').

+####Reserved Characters

+RAPID supports data streams containing hex characters 0x00 -- 0xFD.
+If your data also contains 0xFE or 0xFF characters, you may experience abnormal behavior.

+Hex code 0xFE is reserved for triggering counter comparisons.
+Currently, you must inject these characters into the data stream at the correct locations.
+In the future, this will be handled by a library.

+Hex code 0xFF is reserved for START_OF_DATA in RAPID.
+This is used to trigger the start of matching within the Network.
+You may use this in your data stream to trigger the beginning of pattern matching.

+####Special Characters

+You may use `ALL_INPUT == input()` to represent matching on any character being read from the input stream and `START_OF_INPUT == input()` to represent maching the start of data.

+###Either/Orelse Statement

+To instantiate a static number of parallel checks against the input stream, use an either/orelese statement.
+Each block in this statement is executed in parallel.

+For example, to search for both 'and' and 'or' in parallel, use:

+    either {
+      'a' == input();
+      'n' == input();
+      'd' == input();
+    } orelse {
+      'o' == input();
+      'r' == input();
+    }

+###Some Statement

+Suppose you have an array of strings and would like to perform parallel matches against the input stream using computation that includes these strings.
+This can be achieved using a `some` statement.
+The syntax is similar to a for-in loop in Java and instantiates a parallel computation for each element provided.

+For example, to search for all strings within a Hamming distance of 5 from any string in the `dna` array, the following would work (assuming you have written a Hamming distance macro):

+    some(String s : dna) {
+        hamming_distance(s,5);
+    }

+###Whenever Statement

+RAPID also has built-in support for sliding window searches.
+This allows for a consise means of specifying where to begin pattern matching within the input stream.
+For example, you may begin searching only at the start of data or after seeing a particular data sequence.

+As an exmple, one could match the word "rapid" anywhere in the data stream by performing a sliding window search starting with every input character as
+follows:

+    whenever(  ALL_INPUT == input() ) {
+        foreach(char c : "rapid")
+            c == input();
+        report;
+    }

 ##Current To-Do items:
 - [ ] Add additional documentation on language constructs